adam-beck/react-powerball/README.md

-An fun Powerball simulator as a learning tool for React.
+An [Powerball](http://www.powerball.com/pb_home.asp) simulator as a learning tool for React.